 Transition AreasAll events at the Kerrville Triathlon Festival will use a two transition area format.
 Participants will ride their bicycles during the event from T1 after the swim to T2, where they will begin the run.
 Prior to the event, there will be mandatory bike check-in and gear bag drop.
 This will require a trip to T2 and T1 before the event starts.
 Complete details are available on the Event Details page.

 Water temperature is usually in the mid 70s in late September, so the swim will likely be wetsuit legal.
-The Kerrville Ponding Lake is controlled and regulated by the City of Kerrville.
+The Kerrville Ponding Lake on the Guadalupe River is controlled and regulated by the City of Kerrville.

 Bike Course Aid Stations & On Course Nutrition